Calling Bullshit On the Men Who Think the Pay Gap Is a Myth

+Monday is Equal Pay Day in the UK, which means that if you are a woman you are effectively working for free for the rest of the year because you are paid on average 14.2 percent less than men.

-According to Statistics Sweden, the pay difference between men and woman is 17%.
-But of course there will be online fuckwits that will try and underplay this fact.
-They gather together in their little dark corners of the web to share poor memes, bad stats and prophetic one-liners to debunk what is an obvious statistical fact: that women get paid less than men.
+It is also a day for a conglomeration of online fuckwits to gather together to share poor memes, bad stats and prophetic one-liners to debunk what is an obvious statistical fact: that women get paid less than men.

 So we decided to round up a choice selection of Twitter’s most visionary equal pay deniers.